wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_externalApplication`
     </td>
     <td markdown="span">
-      Optionally, use this span tag to define the name of the application if the external service is on a different application.
+      Defines the name of the application if the external service is on a different application.
 If you don't assign a value, the value defaults to the application that emitted the span.
-      <br/>For example, if the `styling` service on the `beachsirts` application sends requests to the `stylingDB` on the `beachops` application, you need to define `beachops` as the value for this tag.
+      <br/>For example, if the `styling` service on the `beachshirts` application sends requests to the `stylingDB` service on the `beachops` application, you need to define `beachops` as the value for this tag.
 The application map looks as follows:
       <br/>![TO BE ADDED](images/)
     </td>
   </tr>